fmartini23/db-explorer/README.md

 ### Executing Queries
 1. Write your SQL query in the editor
 2. Press F5 or click the "Execute" button in the toolbar
-3. View results in the Results tab
+3. View results in the Results tab with sortable, filterable grid
+4. Use the search box to filter results directly in the grid
-4. View execution messages in the Messages tab
+5. View execution messages in the Messages tab

 ### Working with Database Objects
 1. Expand the "Connections" node in the Object Explorer